hitherejoe/ComposeAcademy/academy/foundation/androidview.md

 }
 ```

-There are two available properties that we can pass to the AndroidView function:
+When using the AndroidView function there are two required properties:

 * **resId** – the id of the layout which we wish to inflate
   * required